 7. St. Ignace

 Located in Michigan’s Upper Peninsula, St. Ignace rests at the Mackinac Bridge’s northern base where Lakes Huron and Michigan meet.
 As the Western Hemisphere’s longest suspension bridge, the 5-mile-long Mighty Mac spans the Straits of Mackinac, connecting Michigan’s Upper and Lower Peninsulas.
-Michigan’s Upper Peninsula is the perfect place for an outdoor lover who wants to spend their days at the beach and getting close to nature.
+Michigan’s Upper Peninsula is the perfect place for an outdoor lover who wants to spend their days at the beach and get close to nature.
 Hiking, boating, and fishing are all an integral part of a typical northern Michigan day.

 Located 3 miles north of St. Ignace, Castle Rock showcases Mackinac Island, Lake Huron, and downtown St. Ignace.
 With a view 195 feet above the water, you can see up to 15 miles on a clear day.
-Climbing to the top requires a bit of an effort at 207 steps, but it’s worth it for the million-dollar view.
+Climbing to the top requires a bit of effort at 207 steps, but it’s worth it for the million-dollar view.

 St. Ignace features several museums that explore the area’s history.
 The Museum of Ojibwa Culture provides a view of the Ojibwa culture with indoor and outdoor exhibits that showcase an authentic collection of Native American arts and crafts.
-Father Marquette National Memorial and Museum narrates the life of the 17th-century missionary-explorer.
+Father Marquette National Memorial and Museum narrates the life of the 17th-century missionary explorer.

 Located in Naubinway, about 50 miles from St. Ignace, you can get a taste of Michigan’s Upper Peninsula winter at The Top of the Lake Snowmobile Museum.
 The museum contains vintage and antique snowmobile displays.

-Pro Tip: Many places in St. Ignace are open seasonally, late April through late October.
+Pro Tip: Many places in St. Ignace are open seasonally, from late April through late October.
 Call ahead to be sure the area you plan to visit is available in the shoulder season.